statdat/general_examples/readme.md

 Simple script to learn how SeqIO can be used to manipulate headers, descriptions, and the sequences themselves.
 Data provided, please change paths.

 ## example_GenomeQualityAssessment
-Simple example of how genome quality metrics and contamination/completeness scores can be effectively visualized.Data provided, please change paths.
+Simple example of how genome quality metrics and contamination/completeness scores can be effectively visualized.
+Data provided, please change paths.